 If you or a family member is having trouble controlling your diabetes, call Beebe Diabetes Management to build your personalized plan: 302-645-3121.

 If you have more than 100 pounds to lose, bariatric surgery might be an option.
-Due to COVID-19, our in-person education sessions and group support meetings have been postponed.
-However, if you are interested in bariatric surgery and have questions, the Bariatric Wellness Coordinator can help.
+If you are interested in bariatric surgery and have questions, the Bariatric Wellness Coordinator can help.
 Fill out the form here.
 Call our bariatric surgery specialists at 302-703-3630.
 Learn more: Bariatric Surgery at Beebe.